Control, Optimal Transport and Neural Differential Equations in Supervised Learning: Introduction

 \section{Introduction}

 In the last decade, deep neural networks have been widely used due to their flexibility in supervised learning.
 The continuum limits of deep neural networks have given rise to a new mathematical concept: Neural Ordinary Differential Equations (Neural ODEs) \cite{chen2018neural,haber2017stable,sander2021momentum,wang2019resnets,weinan2017proposal}.
+Neural ODEs in deep learning has proven highly effective across diverse applications.
+Examples include the use of adaptive ODE solvers~\cite{chen2018neural, dupont2019, queiruga2020}, symplectic and multigrid methods~\cite{celledoni2021, gunther2020}, and indirect training approaches based on the Pontryagin Maximum Principle~\cite{li2017, benning2019}.
+Neural ODEs have also been applied to generative modeling via normalizing flows~\cite{grathwohl2018, chen2019}.
+Importantly, the roots of continuous-time supervised learning date back to the 1980s: Hopfield’s model~\cite{hopfield1982} was formulated as a differential equation, while LeCun et al.~\cite{lecun1988} linked backpropagation to the adjoint method from optimal control theory.
+Further related work includes research on weight identification from data~\cite{albertini1993a} and on the controllability of continuous-time recurrent networks~\cite{sontag1997}.

-The main advantage of the Neural ODE approach is the ability to apply existing tools from control theory to understand the behavior of neural networks.
+An advantage of the Neural ODE approach is the ability to apply existing tools from control theory to understand the behavior of neural networks.
 Below, we list only a few examples.
 In \cite{tabuada2020universal}, differential geometric tools are used to prove the controllability of neural ODEs, while in \cite{agrachev2022control}, the controllability of neural ODEs on the group of diffeomorphisms is studied.
 Additionally, the training process of neural networks using optimal control has been explored in \cite{benning2019deep, jabir2019mean, li2018maximum}.
 In the series of works \cite{alcalde2024clustering, RUIZBALET202458, zuazua2024progress, ALVAREZLOPEZ2024106640}, the authors show that, for given initial and target states, the weights of a neural ODE can be selected to make the final state arbitrarily close to the target one in appropriately chosen distances.

 The formulation of optimal transportation was first introduced as Monge's problem.
 It was later revived in 1942 by Kantorovich \cite{translateKantorovich}, and is now commonly referred to as the Monge-Kantorovich problem.
 For many years, solutions to the primal and dual formulations of optimal transportation have been employed by various authors to study key properties of partial differential equations \cite{Brenier,Entropyineq,Otto31012001,Caffar96,Cann1995}.
 In recent years, optimal transportation has found significant applications in computer science and machine learning.
 In supervised learning, the Wasserstein distance has been used to define loss functions for classification tasks \cite{WlossML}, and to ensure fairness in decision-making systems \cite{fairness}.
 In generative artificial intelligence, optimal transportation has played a central role in the development of Wasserstein Generative Adversarial Networks (WGANs) \cite{WGAN} and Wasserstein Autoencoders (WAEs) \cite{WAE}.